 Managing and organizing different medications or treatment plans can be overwhelming.
-To learn more about the questions a patient should ask regarding their various prescriptions, read this section.
+There are a number of important questions to ask a doctor that can help make this easier.

 Would you prefer a female or male doctor?

-How far are you willing to travel to see your provider?
+How far are you willing to travel to see your primary care physician?

 How will this provider fit into your schedule e.g. do you need the practice to have availability on weekends or late hours?